-Though the park offers 2 miles of shaded hiking trails, most of the action takes place on the beach, which is popular with families for wading.
-Boaters and paddlers can cruise the shoreline or make the half-mile trip to Cutts Island, a small clay butte with a stand of trees.
+This lovely park offers 2 miles of shaded hiking trails and a perfect beach ideal for swimming, kayaking, paddle boarding, saltwater fishing, and shellfish harvesting during open season.
+Boaters can cruise the shoreline or make the half-mile trip to Cutts Island, a small clay butte with a stand of trees.
 At low tide, the island offers a teardrop-shaped beach.
 Divers and snorkelers will enjoy the Kopachuck underwater park just off shore.

-Kopachuck State Park is a 280-acre, day-use marine park with 5,600 feet of saltwater shoreline on Henderson Bay.
+Kopachuck State Park is a 280-acre, day-use only park with 5,600 feet of saltwater shoreline on Henderson Bay.
 Buoy mooring passes can be purchased at the self-pay station in the parking area for Kopachuck buoys and for Cutts Island State park buoys.
-Cutts Island, is a half mile from shore and reachable only by boat.
+Cutts Island, is a half mile from the shore and reachable only by boat.

 Discover Pass: A Discover Pass is required for vehicle access to state parks for day use.
 For more information about the Discover Pass and exemptions, please visit the Discover Pass web page.

 The park provides two picnic shelters with two or three picnic tables in them and 55 unsheltered picnic tables throughout the upper and lower day-use areas.
 All are available on a first-come, first-served basis.